 The Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code.
-The amendments that are to be adopted in the 2019/20 Code that will be applied or may need to be applied by the authority are as follows:
+For the 2019/20 Statement of Accounts there are a number of accounting changes that need to be reported.
+These relate to: